hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

         - a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to the destination or are forwarded to a web proxy server
         - used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy
         - advantage: usually relatively easy to create and maintain
+        - method allows the client desktop browsers to be configured to select <span style="color: #bb6600;">when to connect direct or when to use the proxy</span>
   - Web Cache Communications Protocol (WCCP)
     - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
     - purpose: to establish and maintain the transparent redirection of selected